-It is getting easier to start your own business given rapid technological advances, increased ability to buy your own health insurance through the Affordable Care Act, ability to outsource your needs, growth in the sharing economy and innovative financing choices.
+It is getting easier to start your own business given rapid technological advances, increased ability to buy your health insurance, ability to outsource your needs, growth in the sharing economy, and innovative financing choices.

-There are noteworthy advantages to starting your own business such as being your own boss and having control, flexibility, work as hard as you want and own your successes.
-If you are a disciplined self-starter, have a vision and a plan you want to carry out, this may be a great path for you.
+There are significant advantages to starting your own business: being your own boss and having control, flexibility, working as hard as you want, and owning your successes.
+If you are a disciplined self-starter, have a vision and a plan you want to carry out, this may be an excellent path for you.
 The high risk/high reward opportunity is attractive.

-The disadvantages are risks associated with potentially high upfront costs, a poor business plan, lack of provided benefits, taking care of taxes, raising money, need for support and the difficulties associated with handling the business.
+The disadvantages are risks associated with potentially high upfront costs, a poor business plan, lack of provided benefits, taking care of taxes, raising money, need for support, and the difficulties of handling the business.

-We will go review the benefits and drawbacks of being self-employed but let’s define the term first.
+We will review the benefits and drawbacks of being self-employed but let’s define the term first.

-It generally is defined as working for oneself as a freelancer, independent contractor or the owner of a business rather than getting wages (and taxes withheld) from an employer.
+Generally, it means working for oneself as a freelancer, independent contractor, or business owner rather than getting wages (and taxes withheld) from an employer.
 The exact definition of self-employment may vary between the Bureau of Labor Statistics (BLS) and IRS.
-As more people take on side jobs in addition to working for someone else, it is confusing as to how many people are truly self-employed.
+As more people take on side hustles and work for someone else, it is confusing how many are genuinely self-employed.

 How Many Self-Employed Workers Are There?
 It Depends

 In 2015, the Bureau of Labor Statistics (BLS) reported 15 million workers were self-employed, or 10.1% of the total US workforce.
-The BLS did a survey in May 2017 to estimate workers in contingent or alternative worker arrangements, or both.
+The BLS survey in May 2017 estimated workers in contingent or alternative worker arrangements or both.
 Government data sources have had difficulty counting the number of gig workers as they may be working at more than one job.

-Contingent workers are those who do not have an explicit or implicit contracts for continuing employment.
-These constituted an estimated 5.9 million workers in May 2017.
-Workers in alternative employment arrangements, include independent contractors, freelancers, independent consultants, on-call and temporary jobs amounted to 10.6 million workers but may also be included in contingent category.
+Contingent workers are those who do not have an explicit or implicit contract for continuing employment.
+These constituted an estimated 5.9 million workers at that time.
+Workers in alternative employment arrangements include independent contractors, freelancers, independent consultants, on-call, and temporary jobs amounted to 10.6 million workers but may also be part of the contingent category.

-The IRS says you are self employed if you carry on a trade or business as sole proprietor or as independent contractor, member of a partnership or otherwise in business for yourself, including part-time work.
+The IRS says you are self-employed if you carry on a trade or business as a sole proprietor or independent contractor, member of a partnership, or otherwise in business for yourself, including part-time work.

-Therefore, if you are generating supplemental income, it is taxable and you may be deemed self-employed.
-You are responsible for paying your own taxes.
+Therefore, it is taxable if you are generating supplemental income, and you may be deemed self-employed and responsible for paying your taxes.
 Some people are earning full-time wages from employers but may be earning part-time income as contractors or freelancers.

-The Fifth Annual “Freelancing in America” study by the Freelancer Union and Upwork was released in October 2018.
-It estimates there were 56.7 million freelancers in what is touted as the most comprehensive study of the US independent workforce.
+The Fifth Annual “Freelancing in America” study by the Freelancer Union and Upwork estimated 56.7 million freelancers in 2018.
 They believe a majority of US workers will be freelancers by 2027.
 Since the pandemic, more people prefer remote work, and people may value their freedom more.
 As such, they are asking themselves, “Should I be my own boss?”

 Benefits of Being Self-Employed: